group-2

 The documents are forwarded from VFS to the consulate for review.
 Once the consulate reaches a decision, they return the documents to VFS.

-Then, you have the option to either have your passport delivered to your address or pick it up in person from the VFS visa centre.
+Then, you have the option to either have your passport delivered to your address or pick it up in person from the VFS visa center.

 Apply for Switzerland Visa for Indians at VFS Global Visa Application Centre